Date of birth: 9 August 1947

 Coaching career: Halmstads BK, Bristol City FC, IK Oddevold, Örebro SK, Malmö FF, Neuchâtel Xamax FC, Switzerland, FC Internazionale Milano (twice), Blackburn Rovers FC, Grasshopper Club, FC København, Udinese Calcio, United Arab Emirates, Viking FK, Finland, Fulham FC, Liverpool FC, West Bromwich Albion FC, England

 • After he spent most of his playing days in the English non-league system, Hodgson's coaching career spanning eight countries began with Halmstad.
-He guided the Swedish club to their first-ever Allsvenskan titles in 1976 and 1979; five successive championships with Malmö came later.
+He guided the Swedish club to their first-ever Allsvenskan titles in 1976 and 1979; then guided Malmö to top of the table for five years in a row, although the play-off system then used meant they were champions only twice in that time.

 • A period at Xamax followed before the first of four forays into international management.
 Hodgson's Switzerland qualified for the 1994 FIFA World Cup – their first in 28 years – and then EURO '96 but the coach departed for Inter before the latter tournament.